 |Source Code||Go to code|

-Identify the Web Script that delivers the content that should be customized.
+Identify the web script that delivers the content that should be

 Here we have scrolled to the bottom of the Dashboard page where the footer is located.
 Then we have clicked on the last component enclosed in red lines and representing the footer.
-This brings up the above black box that contains information about what Web Script that is delivering the content for the footer component (and then also the properties).
-In this case it is the footer.get.* Web Script in package org.alfresco.components.footer that we need to target.
-You can also identify the Web Script via the url (i.e. /components/footer).
+This brings up the above black box that contains information about what web script that is delivering the content for the footer component (and then also the properties).
+In this case it is the footer.get.* web script in package org.alfresco.components.footer that we need to target.
+You can also identify the web script via the URL (that is, /components/footer).

-In the new Share AMP project create a new Web Script override package
+JAR project create a new web script override package

-The directory path that needs to be created is: all-in-one/customize-webscript-i18n-props-share/src/main/amp/config/alfresco/web-extension/site-webscripts/org/alfresco/tutorials/customization/footer/i18n.
+The directory path that needs to be created is: aio/aio-share-jar/src/main/resources/alfresco/web-extension/site-webscripts/org/alfresco/tutorials/customization/footer/i18n.

 footer.get_en.properties to the

 label.copyright=This is free software.
 Copyright Alfresco forever label.copyright.enterprise=This is the software you pay for.
 Copyright Alfresco foreverTo know what the property names are we first lookup the original properties file, which is located in the tomcat/webapps/share/WEB-INF/classes/alfresco/site-webscripts/org/alfresco/components/footer directory.